aldefouw/redcap_cypress/README.md

 `npx cypress run`

-## Known Limitations and Areas for Improvement
+## Known Limitations & Areas for Improvement

 This Test Framework template is a good start, but there are some known areas that could be improved.